Skip to content

 2. Communication and Expression

-Associated with the throat chakra, turquoise is believed to facilitate clear and open communication.
-It would stimulate creative and honest expression, both in speech, writing and art.
+Associated with the throat chakra, turquoise is believed to facilitate clear, open communication.
+It stimulates creative and honest expression, whether in speech, writing or art.

 02